zigaudrey/heidi-ColoringWidget-tools/README.md

 ![image](https://github.com/zigaudrey/heidi-ColoringWidget-tools/assets/129554573/d1c61392-f005-4ec8-a347-bb109cf5f07c)

 **You can edit the SOL file with the SOL Editor tool from [JPEX Free Flash Decompiler](https://github.com/jindrapetrik/jpexs-decompiler).
+What you can do is create a list of color with it.
 I decided to archive this repository.**

 # Heidi's ColoringWidget Tools
 Python scripts that convert pictures or retrieve color data for Heidi's ColoringWidget Flash App